There are not many things more annoying as a homeowner to hear the thunderous sound of a plane as it flys over your house.

 If you live in a sparsely populated area, an airplane is not allowed to fly any lower than 500 feet to any person, vessel, vehicle, or structure including your house.

-How Do I Know If a Plane is Flying At the Correct Altitude?
+How to Know if a Plane is Flying too Low

-How Can I Report Airplanes That Are Flying Too Low?
+How to Report Airplanes that Are Flying Too Low

 You can find a list pertaining to your area here: https://www.faa gov/about/office_org/field_offices/fsdo/